alexneigher/sporttrack/README.md

 # README

-Make sure to populate the application via `seeds.rb`
+Make sure to populate the application with sufficient sample data via `seeds.rb`

 Run